Fully Offline Reinforcement Learning: Methods

 \subsection{SOReL}

-We now introduce SOReL in \cref{alg:sorel}, our algorithm for reliable regret estimation and offline hyperparameter tuning.
-In our SOReL framework, there are three sets of hyperparameters: $\phi_{I}$ the model (such as the architecture for a neural-network function approximator); $\phi_{II}$ the approximate inference method (such as the number of ensemble members for RP); and $\phi_{III}$ the BAMDP solver (the hyper-parameters of a Bayesian meta-learning algorithm like RNN-PPO).
+We now introduce SOReL in \cref{alg:sorel}, our fully offline Bayesian offline RL algorithm with value estimation and hyperparameter tuning.
+The algorithm shows a single step in an iterative process that updates the policy $\pi$ and hyperparameters $\phi$ whilst returning a value estimate after each iteration and a set of metrics that include the PIL values and predictive variance.
+The metrics can be used for diagnostics and assessing when the desired value has been achieved depending upon the setting.
+In our SOReL framework, there are three sets of hyperparameters: $\phi_{I}$ the model (such as the architecture and hyperparameters for learning a neural-network function approximator); $\phi_{II}$ the approximate inference method (such as the number of ensemble members for RP); and $\phi_{III}$ the BAMDP solver (the hyperparameters of a Bayesian meta-learning algorithm like RNN-PPO).
 Sets $\phi_{I}$ and $\phi_{II}$ are tuned jointly to both minimise the PIL and ensure a roughly even split between the predictive variance and MSE loss terms.
-Set $\phi_{III}$ is then tuned to minimise approximate regret based on the now-fixed model and approximate posterior: for each combination of hyper-parameters, we learn a policy using the BAMDP solver, and choose the combination whose policy leads to the lowest approximate regret. $\mathcal{R}_\textrm{Deploy}$ denotes the desired level of regret of the deployed policy.
+Set $\phi_{III}$ is then tuned to minimise approximate regret based on the now-fixed model and approximate posterior: for each combination of hyperparameters, we update the policy using the approximate BAMDP solver (BayesPolicyImprovement($\cdot$)), and choose the combination whose policy leads to the highest approximate value.

-\textbf{Regret Approximation:} A simple approach for bounding regret would be to estimate the PIL from the offline data using \cref{eq:Gaussian_information_distance} and then apply our theoretical upper bound in \cref{eq:kl_regret_bound}.
-This is likely to be too conservative for most applications as it protects against the worst case MDP that the agent could encounter.
-In particular, it is very sensitive to errors in the model, especially as $\gamma\rightarrow 1$, which is an artifact of model errors accumulating over all future timesteps in the regret analysis.
-Instead, we approximate the regret using the posterior predictive median:

-where $\hat{\mathbb{M}}_{\theta\sim P_\Theta(\mathcal{D}_N),h_\infty\sim P_\infty^\pi(\theta)}\left[ R(h_\infty)\right]$ denotes the median predictive return based on sampling from the (approximate) posterior and rolling out the Bayes-optimal policy and $ \hat{R}_{\max}$ is estimated from the maximum return in the offline dataset - full details and an overview of alternative metrics that can be derived from the posterior to approximate the regret with varying degrees of conservatism are found in \cref{sec:regret_approximators}.
-We hypothesise that the sample median offers a good compromise: neither overly conservative nor overly susceptible to being skewed by a policy that performs well on only a subset of posterior samples.
-Our empirical evaluations support this hypothesis in \cref{sec:sorel_validation}.
-The posterior predictive median also allows us to tune hyperparameter set $\phi_{III}$, selecting hyperparameters to learn a policy that achieves the lowest approximate regret as shown in \cref{alg:sorel}.